DhruvamParekh/Regime_Prediction_Mamba/Detection/code/README.md

 detected, but this is not a supported path — it's there so the pipeline fails loudly and predictably rather than silently.

-**2. I could not verify exact numeric output against your original results.**
-Because I don't have a GPU available to install the real `mamba-ssm`, I validated this refactor two ways instead:
-  - Every file passes a Python syntax check, and every module imports cleanly with correct cross-file wiring (no missing imports, no circular imports, no leftover references to notebook-only globals).
-  - I ran the **entire pipeline end-to-end** — training, checkpointing, full-history predictions, all five chart types, analysis, backtest, latest-signal, and cross-stock summary — against synthetic OHLCV data, using a lightweight stand-in class for `Mamba` (same constructor signature and forward-pass shape, just a plain `nn.Linear` instead of the real CUDA state-space kernel).
-It completed with zero errors and produced exactly the file structure your real Run5 results have.
-  - What this does **not** prove: that the real Mamba kernel, once installed on your GPU machine, will reproduce numbers identical to your original notebook run.
-No computation was changed in the refactor, so it should — but you should treat your first real run as a verification pass, not just a "does it run" pass.
-Comparing a couple of `feature_importance.csv` / `backtest_metrics.csv` files against your original Run5 results for the same stock would confirm this.

-**3. One real bug found and fixed.**
-The original notebook's folder-setup step only created `processed/`, `results/`, and `checkpoints/`, and silently relied on `pseudo_regimes/` already existing on Google Drive from an earlier session.
-On a fresh clone/local run that folder doesn't exist, so the very first pseudo-label save would crash with `OSError: Cannot save file into a non-existent directory`.
-Fixed by adding `PSEUDO_PATH` to `FOLDERS_TO_CREATE` in `config.py`.
-This doesn't change any label values — it only ensures the folder exists before writing to it.

-**4. One structural (not logical) change: no more notebook globals.**
-The original notebook leaned on cell-execution order and shared global variables (e.g. `FEATURE_COLS`, `ALL_STOCK_FILES`, `ALL_RESULTS`, `DEVICE`) that only work because every cell runs top-to-bottom in one shared namespace.
-That doesn't translate to separate files.
-Every function that relied on a global now takes that value as an explicit argument instead (e.g. `compute_feature_importance(model, loader, feat_cols, device)` instead of reading a module-level `FEATURE_COLS`).
-The values passed in are identical to what the global held in the original notebook, so this does not change any computed number — it only makes the data flow explicit and traceable, which is what "proper code structure" requires across files.

-**5. `TARGET_DATE` is still hardcoded to `"2025-11-01"`.**
-Matches the original notebook's "nov2025 prediction" cell.
-Change it in `config.py` if you want the latest-signal chart for a different date — just make sure your data actually extends that far back from whatever date you pick (it needs `lookback_window` = 60 days of history before it).

----

 ## File-by-file guide